chenste-osu/groceryitemtracker/README.md

 ## Getting Started

-Navigate to releases on the right-hand sidebar and download one of the release APKs depending on your device architecture.
+Navigate to releases on the right-hand sidebar and download one of the pre-release APKs depending on your device architecture.

 For Andoird emulators simply drag and drop the APK on top of the emulator.